turingschool-examples/frontend-mod-1-prework/section2/README.md

 ## Vocabulary

-Today will introduce a number of new terms, that may feel a bit more complex.
+This section will introduce a number of new terms, that may feel a bit more complex.
 Write these terms and reserved keywords in that special spot in your notebook now.
 Work to hold yourself acocuntable to updating definitions _as you work through this section_.

 ### Vocabulary Terms